Asta Ödman

 In the early 1960s, Ödman studied for Fritz Gahn and she was a member of a group of artists who sculpted and painted.

-Ödman had a number of own exhibitions.
-She was also posthumously represented with several works in the Norrköping art museum's compilation exhibition "Female Artists" from 2013.
+Ödman had a number of exhibitions of her own.
+She was also posthumously represented with several works in Norrköping Art Museum's collection exhibition "Women Artists" from 2013.

 In Norrköping there are also public works created by Asta Ödman, for example in the town hall and the concert hall De Geerhallen.